slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks.'*

 > *'Good fences make good neighbors.'*

 > *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

 > *'Multicultural is by absurdum the true monocultural.' -- EF*

 Taxes aren’t a punishment.
-They are a membership fee and 80% of all people are voluntarily overpaying them.
+They are a membership fee that 80% of us are voluntarily overpaying.

 <!--
 it may be pop psychology stuff, but it’s convenient for my point so in the spirit of American politics I will treat it as fact.